posabsolute/jQuery-Validation-Engine/README.md

 ### What's in the archive?

 The archive holds, of course, the core library along with translations in different languages.
-It also comes with a set of demo pages and a simple ajax server (built in Java).
+It also comes with a set of demo pages and a simple ajax server (built in Java and php).

 1. Unpack the archive
 2. Include the script jquery.validationEngine.closure.js in your page